djhaskin987/degasolv/docs/roadmap.rst

 management tool that can get them out of dependency hell no matter what their situation.

-- Shortened versions of all subcommands, including documentation updates.
 - The ability to slurp from JDBC URLs for indexes

   - An extension will be made to ensure that username and password